namithadeshpande/namithadeshpande/README.md

 - 🌱 I’m currently learning Statistics
 - 👯 I’m looking to collaborate on any Data Analytics projects
-- 💬 Here to discuss about technology :woman_technologist_medium_skin_tone: and space :rocket:
+- 💬 Here to discuss about technology :woman_technologist: and space :rocket:
 - 😄 Pronouns: She/Her
 - 👾 Fun fact: If Pinocchio says “My Nose Will Grow Now”, it would cause a paradox